Zaki-1052/GPTPortal/README.md

 - **Clone via Git**:
   - On a Mac, open '*Terminal*'; on *Windows*, open '*Command Prompt*'.
 These programs allow you to interact with your computer using text commands.
-  - Type `git clone https://github.com/Zaki-1052/GPTPortal.git` and press Enter.
-This command copies the ChatBot Portal code from GitHub to your computer.
+  - Type `git clone -b assistants https://github.com/Zaki-1052/GPTPortal.git` and press Enter.
+This command copies this branch of the ChatBot Portal code from GitHub to your computer.
 - **Navigate to the Directory**:
   - In the same window, type `cd GPTPortal` and press Enter.
 This moves you into the folder where the ChatBot Portal code is stored.
     - Be aware that in order to run the server for this repo, you will need to be in the root directory in your terminal.
 This means that if you rename and place it elsewhere (your Desktop, for example), you will need to `cd ~/Desktop/GPTPortal`, and use its new name before running.